 Requirements (5 half-courses)

-1. A foundational half-course, chosen from among any of the courses below the 90 level listed here.
+1. A foundational course, chosen from among any of the courses listed here.
 History and Literature 97a may fulfill this requirement if it focuses upon medieval topics.

-2. Three half-courses at the 90 level or above, listed here and in the Medieval Studies chapter of Courses of Instruction.
+2. Three courses, listed here and in the Medieval Studies chapter of Courses of Instruction.
 These courses should cover three of the four core disciplinary areas of Arts, History, Literature and Language, and Thought and Religion.
 Each of these advanced courses must be offered by a different department, with the exception of Medieval Studies itself (all three courses can have a Medieval Studies number).

-3. One elective half-course at any level, listed here and in the Medieval Studies chapter of Courses of Instruction.
+3. One elective course at any level, listed here and in the Medieval Studies chapter of Courses of Instruction.

 1.Pass/Fail: All five courses must be taken for a letter grade and passed with a B- or better, except for approved Freshman Seminars, which are graded SAT/UNS.

 Summer School/Study Abroad: Courses offered through the Harvard Summer School, and course credits gained through study abroad programs will onlybe accepted for secondary field credit if they are on medieval topics and taught by members of the Medieval Studies faculty (e.g. Scandinavian S-150, "Study Abroad in Scandinavia").
 Any enquiries about such courses should be addressed to the DUS of Medieval Studies, Sean Gilsdorf.